dylanon/tpllive/README.md

 - Display real-time searches as they come in
 - Display a data visualization of web browsers used to conduct searches
 - Clicking a search result opens the search on the TPL website

+## Credits

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).